 Snowflake storage begins at a flat rate of $23 per terabyte per month.
 They also charge for a variety of administrative services.
 Like the other standard DWaaS vendors, you can choose between on-demand versus pre-purchased at a discount rate.

-If all those different pricing models started to make your head spin.
-Here is a summary of how each cloud data warehouse structures it’s pricing.
+If all those different pricing models started to make your head spin, here's a summary of how each cloud data warehouse structures its pricing.
 At this point, you can probably tell that we have a bias for offering approachability, both in our product and our pricing.

 Number of Nodes

 Streaming Insert Quantity